algorandfoundation/algokit-utils-ts/docs/code/classes/types_client_manager.ClientManager.md

 ▸ **getAppClientById**(`params`): [`AppClient`](types_app_client.AppClient.md)

-Returns a new `AppClient` client for an app instance of the given ID.
+Returns a new `AppClient` client for managing calls and state for an ARC-32/ARC-56 app.

 #### Parameters